 The Finance Department associating budget towards risk-related activities (identification, outreach, mitigation, etc).

-The publication of the Westlake DNS Risk Framework can be viewed as completing the second sub-task associated with this recommendation.
+The publication of the Westlake DNS Risk Management Framework can be viewed as completing the second sub-task associated with this recommendation.

 ATRT2 Assessment of Recommendation Effectiveness